johnwbyrd/mos-fp/README.md

 ## Philosophy

-The primitive mathematical operations of addition, subtraction, multiply, and divide have a lot of flexibility in how they are implemented for floating point formats.
-There are many trade-offs between accuracy and speed, depending on the target architecture.

-OPINE embraces this reality.
-Instead of forcing one set of semantics, it lets you choose:

-- **Format**: How many bits for sign, exponent, mantissa
+### Perpendicular Concerns

+OPINE abstracts floating-point operations into independent, configurable concerns.
+Each programmer's needs should not affect other programmers—each gets an optimal library doing only the math they need, and no more.

+The configurable dimensions:

+- **Precision**: How many bits?
+Ability to shortchange precision is a *feature*, not a bug
-- **Rounding**: Nearest, zero, positive, negative, or custom
+- **Rounding**: Nearest, zero, positive, negative, or custom modes
 - **Special values**: NaN, Infinity, denormals—enable only what you need
 - **Error handling**: Silent, exceptions, status flags, or compile errors
-- **Implementation**: Generic C++, assembly, ROM calls, or hardware ops
+- **Implementation**: Generic C++, platform assembly, ROM calls, or hardware instructions

+**The key principle**: Your rounding requirements don't bloat my binary.
+Your error handling doesn't slow down my tight loops.
+Your hardware features don't force complexity on my 8-bit system.

-All decisions are made at compile time.
-If you don't need it, then it doesn't exist.
+All decisions made at compile time.
+Zero runtime cost.
+Zero interference between use cases.

 ## License